 The Trustees consider that the continued pressures on health sector funding and ever-increasing demand for Trinity’s services make this cautious approach essential.

-Trinity’s reserves are kept under constant review and amounts have been used in the recent past to help fund the launch of Hospice at Home and for our hospice refurbishment, and there may be circumstances in the coming year where reserves are used for other items of essential expenditure.
+Trinity’s reserves are kept under constant review and amounts have been used in the recent past to help fund the launch of Hospice at Home and for our hospice refurbishment.

 Position statement – ethical questions